arse/PolyCollection/README.md

 ```

 3. In the main form type class which is to make use the poly collection: (replace "operator" with the name of the field
-you want the input to be for
+you want the input to be for:
 ```
 $builder->add('operator', 'polycollection', array(
         'types' => array(